 Yearning for the small town lifestyle, my family moved in 2000 from New Orleans to Sandpoint, Idaho.
 This marked the end of my darkroom years.
 I turned to digital photography, doing mostly portraits and showing fine art images through the Pend Oreille Arts Council on a regular basis.
 At that point, I finally realized that I could embrace photography professionally.
 My work has appeared in several magazines and newspapers in France, Louisiana, Idaho and California, and since 2007, I have been a regular contributor to Sandpoint Magazine.

 Architectural photography came accidentally in 2007, when I accepted an assignment purely as a learning experience.
-I became fascinated with the subject and its challenges, and have since carried out many more architectural assignments with increased pleasure and satisfaction as I fine tune this type of photography.
+I became fascinated with the subject and its challenges, and have since carried out many more architectural projects with increased pleasure and satisfaction as I fine tune this type of photography.
 My architectural work has been published numerous times in Sandpoint Magazine, and appeared on a 12 page spread in the 2012 August/September issue and the June/July issue of Western Art and Architecture.